Africa Hunting Safaris: Daily Rates + Trophy Fees

 Here in the States and Canada, most hunts are a set price whether you get your game or not.
 In some cases you can add an additional specie or two for a trophy fee, but that is not the standard.
 If you hunt abroad however, and especially in Africa, a day rate + trophy fees is the norm.
 It is assumed that the day rate just covers your room and food, but it is much more.

 - Full-time service of a licensed and experienced Professional Hunter.
 It is a learning experience to hunt in Africa.
 Everything is new and exciting.
-The PH we work with in Africa is top-notch.
+Our PH is top-notch.
 His service and trophy quality is as good as it gets, and his prices are reasonable.
 He’s not the cheapest out there by a long shot, but the value is undisputed by every hunter we send to Africa.
 Your PH will be your teacher, guide, outfitter, and will become your friend.
 It’s hard to put a price tag on that.

 - Driver, tracker(s) and skinner.
 Even if you are one of the best hunters out there, you will be humbled by the trackers.
 I’m sure you’ve heard that before, but just trust me.
 They’re amazing.